NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] If CrankcaseHeaterPowerWatts not provided, defaults to 10 W per ton of rated cooling capacity per RESNET MINHERS Addendum 82.
   .. [#] PanHeaterControlType choices are "continuous" or "defrost mode".
   .. [#] If PanHeaterControlType is "continuous", the pan heater will operate anytime the outdoor temperature is below 32F.
-         If PanHeaterControlType is "defrost mode", the pan heater will only operate when the heat pump is in defrost mode.
+         If PanHeaterControlType is "defrost mode", the pan heater will only operate when the heat pump is in defrost mode and the outdoor temperature is below 32F.

 .. _hvac_hp_mini_split: